 - Might be high pressure to recruit other associates and to sell products

 - Potential damage to existing relationships while trying to pitch the company

 - No guaranteed income or consistent salary

-- May be a conflict of interest to sell you products that may not suit your needs in hopes of making a commission
+- Might be a conflict of interest to sell you products that may not suit your needs in hopes of making a commission

 What Is Greatway Financial?